-- The right front passenger seat is unoccupied. - The system determines that an infant is present in a rear-facing infant seat. - The system determines that a small child is present in a forward-facing child restraint. - The system determines that a small child is present in a booster seat. - A right front passenger takes his/her weight off of the seat for a period of time. - The right front passenger seat is occupied by a smaller person, such as a child who has outgrown child restraints. - Or, if there is a critical problem with the airbag system or the passenger sensing system.
+- The right front passenger seat is unoccupied. - The system determines that an infant is present in a rear-facing infant seat. - The system determines that a small child is present in a child restraint. - The system determines that a small child is present in a booster seat. - A right front passenger takes his/her weight off of the seat for a period of time. - The right front passenger seat is occupied by a smaller person, such as a child who has outgrown child restraints. - Or, if there is a critical problem with the airbag system or the passenger sensing system.

-When the passenger's frontal airbag has been turned off by the passenger sensing system, the off indicator on the instrument panel will light and stay lit to remind you that the airbag is off.
+When the passenger sensing system has turned off the right front passenger's frontal airbag, the off indicator will light and stay lit to remind you that the airbag is off.
+See Passenger Airbag Status Indicator on page 3-30.

 If a child restraint has been installed and the on indicator is lit, turn the vehicle off.
-Remove the child restraint from the vehicle and reinstall the child restraint following the child restraint manufacturer's directions and refer to Securing a Child Restraint in the Right Front Seat Position on page 66.
+Remove the child restraint from the vehicle and reinstall the child restraint following the child restraint manufacturer's directions and refer to Securing a Child Restraint in the Right Front Seat Position on page 1-52.

 If, after reinstalling the child restraint and restarting the vehicle, the on indicator is still lit, check to make sure that the vehicle's seatback is not pressing the child restraint into the seat cushion.
 If this happens, slightly recline the vehicle's seatback and adjust the seat cushion if possible.
 Also make sure the child restraint is not trapped under the vehicle head restraint.
 If this happens, adjust the head restraint.
+See Head Restraints on page 1-7.